raphaelleheaf/nevercinderalla/_posts/2015-01-08-cocktails-and-lingerie.markdown

 ___

-Breakups are hard.
-This isn't about drowning my spirits in the bottom of a glass.
-Cocktails should always be a delight to make and be enjoyed positively.
-In fact that Christmas I spent on my own, curled up on the sofa with gratin Dauphinois.
-What it did do was bring me closer to my older brother.
-The following Christmas I went to spend with him and his family.
-It was he first time I'd spent Christmas with my young neice and nephew.
-That really does add so much excitement and smiles to the day.
-To say the least my sister-in-law was keen to ensure I was relaxed and looked after.
-As I arrived she quickly served up this simple classic and for the next four days ensured I was reguarly topped up.

 Although this is a great cocktail for Christmas, the spiced bitters and warming brandy fit nicely into winter months, it's so easy to make there's no reason you can't enjoy it all year round.